Endonym and exonym: Confusion with renaming

+Following independence from the UK in 1947, many regions and cities have been renamed in accordance with local languages, or to change the English spelling to more closely match the indigenous local name.
 The name Madras, now Chennai, may be a special case.
 When the city was first settled by English people, in the early 17th century, both names were in use.
 They possibly referred to different villages which were fused into the new settlement.
 In any case, Madras became the exonym, while more recently, Chennai became the endonym.
 Madrasi, a term for a native of the city, has often been used derogatorily to refer to the people of Dravidian origin from the southern states of India.